-If you don’t have a dentist, or your practice is closed due to COVID-19 you can contact us here at Dental Excellence for emergency support.
+If you don’t have a dentist, or you can’t get an appointment with your own Dentist you can contact us here at Dental Excellence for emergency support.

-If you can manage problems with broken, loose or chipped teeth at home, we’d still encourage you to visit your local practice once it reopens for routine dental care.
+If you can manage problems with broken, loose or chipped teeth at home, we’d still encourage you to visit your local practice for routine dental care.

 The health, wellbeing and safety of our patients, their families and our people remain our top priority at Dental Excellence.
 We’d like to thank our patients for their understanding during the COVID-19 situation.
 Once it is safe for our practices to re-open we encourage you to get in touch and book an appointment.
 The latest status of our practices can be found on our Facebook page.
 If you are experiencing an dental emergency, please phone us on 0906475387.